 Kate was one of the original creators of Starting the Conversation.
 She has a Bachelor degree in Psychology from Webster University and Master of Social Work degree from St. Louis University, where she later served as an adjunct professor teaching graduate level students.
-She works as a therapist at Clayton Behavioral, a group of psychiatrists and therapists known for promoting wellness through smart and compassionate treatment.
+She also has worked as a therapist at Clayton Behavioral, a group of mental health professionals known for promoting wellness through smart and compassionate treatment.
 Kate has a long history of working with nonprofits in St. Louis.
-She currently works at Cardinal Ritter College Prep High School.
 Her passion for Starting the Conversation stems in part from having been deeply affected from an early age by mental illness in her own family.
 She often serves as a moderator at Starting the Conversation events.